kevinguo2003/kevinguo2003.github.io/_posts/2020-05-31-Chapter2(Week1).md

 Note: Eclipse provided us with a powerful debugger.
 It has common functionality like stepinto, stepover, resume, and most importantly, placing breakpoints.
 Detailed tutorials can be found at [Debugger Tutorial from Eclipse official page](https://www.eclipse.org/community/eclipse_newsletter/2017/june/article1.php)

 ### JUnit Test
 JUnit test are designed to allow the program to run in the specified condition and examine whether the input was the expected value.
-The test cases should be independent and cover most of the program.\n
+The test cases should be independent and cover most of the program.

 In Eclipse, we can find out how many percents of the code was tested by selecting Window-Show View-Other-Java-Coverage.
 P.S: Since we're very familiar with the Junit test by practicing in CS2114, I believe we have a decent understood of the Junit test.